Key Takeaways

 Anger is considered a normal and healthy form of self-expression for teens.
 But in some cases, it may be an indicator of an underlying mental health concern.

 At Rula, we’re committed to helping teens and their parents quickly and easily find a mental health provider who takes their insurance and specializes in working with young adults.
-Rula’s diverse network of therapists means you can be seen this week from the comfort of your home in a convenient online appointment.
+Rula’s diverse network of therapists means you can be seen as soon as tomorrow from the comfort of your home in a convenient online appointment.

 Find teen and adolescent therapists near you